Select a School

 1. IEP meeting held at Frost Academy to determine appropriate placement options to meet the student’s education needs.

 2. Representatives from the student’s home school will be invited to the IEP meeting.
-These representatives may include, but not limited to: department chair/facilitator, department chairperson, counselor, other related service providers, and/or outside agencies if appropriate.
+These representatives may include, but are not limited to: department chair/facilitator, department chairperson, counselor, other related service providers, and/or outside agencies if appropriate.

 General Information